 Hello and welcome to Project Vayner episode 68 for the second time.
 We already did this live episode an hour ago, two hours ago.
 It didn’t really work as planned.
-So now we are doing a second try.
+Now we are doing a second try.
 Hopefully, everything is working now.
 I’m just going to make sure that the audio is going through so that you can hear me and it looks like it’s working.
 Yes.
-So yeah, let’s make a short introduction.
+Yeah, let’s make a short introduction.

 Video marketing for businesses (live with Sara Nguyen) | Project Vayner 068 – Video Transcript